Skip to content

 linkedlist_stack.java

-/* Stack class based on linked list */
+/* Stack based on linked list implementation */

 class LinkedListStack {

-private ListNode stackPeek; // Use the head node as the top of the stack
+private ListNode stackPeek; // Use head node as stack top

-private int stkSize = 0; // Length of the stack
+private int stkSize = 0; // Stack length

 public LinkedListStack() {